mysociety/citizenconnect/documentation/API.md

 Optional.
 Whether or not the reporter wanted the problem/question made public, send `0` or `1` for false or true.
 Defaults to false.

 ### publication_status
 Optional.
 The publication status of the problem or question i.e. whether the report should be published to members of the public.
-Send `0` or `1` for unpublished or published.
-Will default to unpublished.
+Send `0` or `1` for hidden or published.
+Will default to hidden.

 ### public_reporter_name
 Optional.
 Whether or not the reporter wanted their name made public, send `0` or `1` for false or true.
 Defaults to false